Easy Green Slime Recipe for Little Insect Lovers

 Scavenger Hunt

-What better way to explore bugs than with a magnifying class, jar, and an outdoor space!
+What better way to explore bugs than with a magnifying glass, jar, and an outdoor space!
 Kids love going on the hunt for bugs.

 Sorting